TOJLL

 2013: The TOJLL was represented by, league champions, the Vernon Tigers in the Provincial Tournament.
 The Tigers went 0–3 in round-robin play, then lost the Bronze Medal Game, 13–9, to the Delta Islanders.
 The TOJLL regular season was increased to sixteen games.

-2015: For the first time in the TOJLL, a team, the Vernon Tigers, had a perfect regular season (16–0–0).
+2015: For the first time in the league, a team, the Vernon Tigers, had a perfect regular season (16–0–0).

 2016: The league switched website providers, from Teamopolis to TeamPages, this resulted in the loss all statistics for years 2007 to 2015.
+For the third year in-a-row the Kelowna Raiders failed to make the playoff rounds.

 2017: The TOJLL and Vernon Tigers hosted the Junior B Lacrosse Provincials.
 The Kelowna Raiders became the first team in league history to go pointless for the regular season.
 They finished the season with a record of 0–16, which includes 3 defaulted games, noted as a, 1–0 loss.

-2018: Guy Charron became the leagues(fifth) Commissioner, league declares themselves "tier 1" and the Kelowna Raiders cease operations.
+2018: Guy Charron became the leagues(fifth) Commissioner, league declares themselves "Tier 1" and the Kelowna Raiders cease operations.
 The league once again switched website providers from TeamPages to LacrosseShift (http://tojll.lacrosseshift.com/home), along with the league statistics from 2016 and 2017.
 For the first time in league history there will be non-sudden death, ten minute, overtime games.

 2019: The Commissioner Guy Charron steps down after just one year and Jeff Hanley becomes the leagues(sixth) Commissioner.
 The Armstrong Shamrocks take a leave-of-absence for the season.
 The playoffs will consist of a best-of-three semifinal between second third place, the first place team receives a bye to the best-of-five finals.

 2020: The league expands to five teams with the re-entry of the Armstrong Shamrocks, mainly with players and coach from Salmon Arm.
 Another new team ,from Kelowna, called the Kelowna Kodiaks, is operated by the Kelowna Minor Lacrosse Association.
-The League cancels season due to the covid-19 pandemic.

 2021: Due to the ongoing Covid-19 pandemic there was no regular season play.
-With an ease of covid-19 restrictions though, the league held a two week-end tournament-style playoffs on July 10 and July 24.
 Heather Davis becomes the leagues (seventh) Commissioner after Jeff Hanley vacated the office mid-term.